patriciaserra/advent-of-code-c-2023/README.md

 ## Notes and Considerations

-This is my first time participating in the AOC. ☃️
+This is my first time participating in the AOC.

+I started learning C on September 2023.
+Therefore, my knowledge is limited, and my code will most certainly be messy.

-Feel free to make any suggestions, it's greatly appreciated. 🌟
+Feel free to make any suggestions; it's greatly appreciated 🌟

-Input files are named input.txt, and the code assumes the puzzle input is available in this file. ❄️
+Input files are named input.txt, and the code assumes the puzzle input is available in the file.

 Sometimes, however, when the puzzle input is quite short, I include it in the solutions.
-In this case, the input.txt file is not necessary for the code to work. 🤶
+In this case, the input.txt file is not necessary for the code to work.

 ## How to Contribute